From Operator to CEO in 6 Weeks at $72K: The Forced Role Transition That Unstuck Revenue

 › Library Navigation: Quick Navigation · Operator Cases

 Ravi hit $72K/month, but revenue hadn’t moved in 8 weeks.
-Team of 8 people.
-Strong systems.
-Happy clients.
-But growth had stalled.
+A team of 8 people, strong systems, and happy clients were in place, but growth had stalled.

 The problem wasn’t market demand.
 The problem was him.

 He was spending 32 hours weekly on client delivery.
-Forty percent of his time is spent doing work his team could handle.
-Meanwhile, strategic work that only he could do—partnerships, positioning, growth initiatives—got pushed to “next week.”
+Forty percent of his time went to work his team could handle, while strategic work only he could do—partnerships, positioning, growth initiatives—kept getting pushed to “next week.”
 Every week.

 His team waited on him for everything.
 “Need your approval on this proposal.”
 “Can you review this deliverable?”
 “Client wants to talk to you specifically.”
 “What should we do about this edge case?”

 The pattern was clear.
 He’d become the bottleneck.
-At $68K-$70K, early warning signs appear.
-The team starts waiting on the founder's decisions.
-Strategic work gets postponed.
-Sixty-hour weeks become normal despite having a team.
+At $68K–$70K, early warning signs appear: the team starts waiting on the founder’s decisions, strategic work is postponed, and 60-hour weeks become normal despite having a team.
 By $75K, seventy-four percent of operators hit this same wall.

 Ravi saw it at $72K.
-Revenue stuck.
-The team is capable but waiting.
-The founder is buried in operations.
+Revenue was stuck, the team was capable but waiting, and the founder was buried in operations.
 Classic bottleneck pattern.

-He had two choices.
-Gradually reduce involvement over 6 months (standard approach).
-Or force the transition in 6 aggressive weeks (the method that actually works).
+He had two choices: gradually reduce involvement over 6 months (the standard approach), or force the transition in 6 aggressive weeks (the method that actually works).

 He chose aggression.
 Here’s exactly what happened.